Permaculture Women's Guild presents

 with Tara Rae

-Local ecosystems is an introductory module into ecology, ecosystems, energy and nutrient flow.
-This module covers the factors that shape the physical and biological environments of microorganisms, plants, and animals, and how organisms influence the flow of energy and cycling of nutrients within ecosystems.
-Students will learn how to read the biotic and abiotic components of the landscape and how to shape a permaculture design from it.
+This is an introductory module into ecology, ecosystems, energy and nutrient flow.
+We’ll cover the factors that shape the physical and biological environments of microorganisms, plants, and animals, and how organisms influence the flow of energy and cycling of nutrients within ecosystems.
+You will learn how to read the biotic and abiotic components of the landscape and how to shape a permaculture design from it.